simplicitesoftware/documentation/docs/documentation/authentication/customauth.md

 When using an Apache or NGINX webserver as reverse proxy you can configure it to enforce client certificate authentication (see [this document](/lesson/docs/misc/webserver-ssl) for details).

 They typically can be configured to propagate the verified client certificate's DN as the `X-SSL-Client-S-DN` HTTP header.
-Then the authentication on Simplicité side is easy as it is just a matter of parsing this DN, e.g. extracting the `CN` field as login:
+Then the authentication on Simplicit&eacute; side is easy as it is just a matter of parsing this DN, e.g. extracting the `CN` field as login:

 ```javascript
 GrantHooks.customAuth = function(req, res) {